School census and workforce census

 About the census

-The school census collects pupil data and takes place three times a year.
+The school census collects data for all pupils and takes place three times a year.
 The census applies to primary, secondary, special schools and pupil referral units.

 • disadvantaged pupils - eligible now or in the past 6 years for free school meals